facing-dev/vue-facing-decorator/docs/class-component/component/component.md

 ### modifier

-Finally, you can use this function to modify the generated vue option component directly.
+Finally, we can use this function to modify the generated vue option component directly.

 > This option belongs to `vue-facing-decorator`.